jules2689/trudeau/trudeau/2020-04-20/post_news.md

 **Rosemary**:
 Thank you for this.
 I will come back to you if I have time.
-I wanted to go to  where we are speaking to Lenora the MP there.
+I wanted to go to  where we are speaking to Lenora the M.P. there.